dudeNumber4/database-migration/GitHooks/ReadMe.md

   * deploy-database-git-scripts.ps1 sitting in the root of the repo configures the other components.
   * Configures the following components.
 * Merge Driver
-  * ResolveScriptResourceDifferences.ps1
-  * Called by database-resource-merge-driver.sh
-  * Referenced by .gitattributes when a conflict occurrs for *.resource
   * Configured as a merge driver in the main config file.
+  * .gitattributes tells which merge driver to call when a conflict occurs for .resource files
+  * ResolveScriptResourceDifferences.ps1 (called by merge driver)
 * Create Branch Hook
   * .git/hooks/post-checkout
   * Fires when (most) new branches are created.
-  * CreateBranchHook.ps - called by the hook.
+  * CreateBranchHook.ps1 - called by the hook.
   * Searches for MSBuild and a database project in the repo.
 If found, builds the database project and stored the output in the database project root.
   * This is used by the GenerateMigrationScript to compare the state of the database at the beginning of the branch to current state.